shawn-dsilva/tm4c-linux-template/README.md

  - Clone this [tm4c-linux-template](https://github.com/shawn-dsilva/tm4c-linux-template) repository

      `git clone https://github.com/shawn-dsilva/tm4c-linux-template.git`

+ - Create a file called `61.dialout.rules` in `/etc/udev/rules.d` with this line inside it `SUBSYSTEM=="usb",      ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", MODE="0666"`
+ this is to allow any program to read or write to your TM4C Launchpad board,i.e you will not have to use `sudo` everytime
  - Header files(.h) to be placed in `inc` folder,C source files(.c) to be placed in `src` folder
  - Set the `TARGET` variable in the Makefile to whatever you want the
    finished .bin to be named as.
  - Run `make`
- - The object files will be in an `obj` folder,and the .bin file will be
+ - The object files will be in an `obj` folder
-   in the main directory itself.
+ - The main.bin file and the main.elf(with GNU GDB debugging symbols) will be in the `bin` folder
  - Run `sudo make flash` to flash the main.bin to TM4C board
  - Run `make clean` to delete all object and .bin files.